 More recently, much sought after winemaker Phillipe Melka was hired and currently is their winemaker.
 Phillipe consults for a number of premium producers in Napa.
 He is well recognized in the industry and was voted American Winemaker of the year in 2005 by Robert Parker in Food & Wine Magazine.
 Philippe has a geology degree as well as a degree in oenology and agronomy (he knows his Napa terroir very well).
 He is as detailed in the vineyard as he is with the wine-making.

-We first discovered Kristine Ashe at the Taste of Oakville trade tasting – this is a tasting that prominently features Cabernet Sauvignon (it is Oakville after all!) however Kristine Ashe was pouring a Sauvignon blanc and a Rose.
+We first discovered Entres Nous wines at the Taste of Oakville trade tasting – this is a tasting that prominently features Cabernet Sauvignon (it is Oakville after all!) however Kristine was pouring her Sauvignon blanc and a rosé.
 By virtue of this – in a nearly all “red” tasting – their wines were certainly attracting some attention.

 During a follow-up visit to their estate we tried their current releases.
 Their wines are crafted in the style that Kristine enjoys – more old world, lower alcohol, built to age and certainly food friendly.
 The 2010 Sauvignon Blanc shows a clean nose, with notes of white pineapple, floral characteristics and a hint of the tropics (guava, passion fruit).

 This wine strikes a nice balance between the more tropical Sauvignon blancs and the more acidic ones.
 In fact, the winery used their fruit to make both styles using oak and stainless tanks for fermentation and or aging.
 Eventually they settled on using concrete for fermentation and then oak for the aging.
 As a result, this wine is neither too tropical in nature or too crisp and lean.
 The finish lingers with nice intensity for some time showing notes of red apple and orange.